machinarii/hypervibe/README.md

 Grab a remote, push to talk, and vibe-code with Claude Code without breaking flow.

-Hyper optimize your vibe coding!
+Hyper optimize your vibe coding with a single hand!

 Tested with the 1st-gen Siri Remote (Model A1513).